Back

 Final UI

-03 Determine what level of AI guidance users need at each planning stage—from "tell me what to do next" to "validate my choice"—so we can calibrate the assistant's proactivity without overwhelming users.
+03 What level of AI guidance do users actually want — "tell me what to do" vs. "validate my choice"?
+Goal: calibrate proactivity without overwhelming.

-Key insights from 18 interviews, clustered into four themes that shaped every design decision.
+Interview insights clustered into four themes that shaped every design decision.

 Budget Chaos